kartoza/docker-geoserver/README.md

 ### Run (automated using docker-compose)

-**Note:** You probably want to use docker-compose for running as it will provide a repeatable orchestrated deployment system.

 We provide a sample ``docker-compose.yml`` file that illustrates how you can establish a GeoServer + PostGIS.

-If you are interested in the backups , add a section in the `docker-compose.yml` following instructions from [docker-pg-backup](https://github.com/kartoza/docker-pg-backup/blob/master/docker-compose.yml#L23).
+If you are interested in the backups, add a section in the `docker-compose.yml` following instructions from [docker-pg-backup](https://github.com/kartoza/docker-pg-backup/blob/master/docker-compose.yml#L23).

-If you start the stack using the compose file make sure you log in into GeoServer using username:`admin` and password:`myawesomegeoserver`.

-**Note** The username and password are specified in the `.env` file.
-It is recommended to change them into something more secure otherwise a strong password is generated.

-Please read the ``docker-compose`` [documentation](https://docs.docker.com/compose/) for details on usage and syntax of ``docker-compose`` - it is not covered here.

-Once all the services start, test by visiting the GeoServer landing page in your browser: [http://localhost:8600/geoserver](http://localhost:8600/geoserver).

-To run in the background rather, press ``ctrl-c`` to stop the containers and run again in the background:
+Start the services using:
 ```shell
 docker-compose up -d
 ```

-**Note:** The ``docker-compose.yml`` **uses host-based volumes** so when you remove the containers, **all data will be kept**.
-Using host-based volumes ensures that your data persists between invocations of the compose file.
-If you need to delete the container data you need to run `docker-compose down -v`.
+**Note** The username and password are specified in the `.env` file.
+It is recommended to change them into something more secure.
+If you do not pass the env `GEOSERVER_ADMIN_PASSWORD` the container generates a random string which will be your password.
+This is visible from the startup logs.

+Once all the services start, test by visiting the GeoServer landing page in your browser: [http://localhost:8600/geoserver](http://localhost:8600/geoserver).

 ### Reverse Proxy using NGINX